stijn-dejongh/lovecraft_public_domain/raw_converts/wid.md

 in the press of those Vermont regions whence the flood-stories came.
 The   Rutland Herald
 gave half a page of extracts from the letters on both sides, while the   Brattleboro Reformer
-reprinted one of my long historical and mythological summaries in full, with some accompanying comments in &ldquo;The Pendrifter&rsquo;s&rdquo; thoughtful column which supported and applauded my sceptical conclusions.
+reprinted one of my long historical and mythological summaries in full, with some accompanying comments in  "The Pendrifter's " thoughtful column which supported and applauded my sceptical conclusions.
 By the spring of 1928 I was almost a well-known figure in Vermont, notwithstanding the fact that I had never set foot in the state.
 Then came the challenging letters from Henry Akeley which impressed me so profoundly, and which took me for the first and last